Hostname47/todo-list/README.md

-# My first react application

-I create this todo-list application in react to practice every concept I learned as a way to learn by doing.
+# Todo list

+This is my first project in react, where I want to implement as much react concepts as possible.
+Also, I want to practice the advanced concepts as well including HOCs, Render optimization and hooks.

+If you find something wrong here or you want to contribute you're very welcome ;)